Code-Institute-Submissions/trigg4tables/README.md

 ![IMAGE ALT TEXT](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/header.png)

-**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** a times tables practice website aimed at older children. *Milestone 2: Interactive Frontend Development - Code Institute*
+**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** a times tables practice website aimed at older children.
+*Developed for Code Institute Milestone 2: Interactive Frontend Developement.*

 ## UX

 Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework to learn each night.
+The website allows children to select the times tables they want to practice.
+Trigg the cat, guides them through the practice presenting sums, confirming answers and helping out when needed.
+Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via text, snapchat, WhatsApp etc. The report acts as confirmation that homework has been completed and highlights sums a child struggled with.

-It is designed to address some of the limitations of similar websites and apps:
+Trigg 4 Tables has been designed to address some of the limitations of similar websites and apps:

-1. **Target Age** Graphics that appeal to preteens verses younger children.
+1. **Target Age** Graphics designed to appeal to an older child.

-2. **Tables Set** Ability to practice a full set of times tables.
+2. **Homework Tool** Practice that reflects homework where a single set of times tables is selected.

-3. **Feedback** Detailed feedback to share once practice is complete.
+3. **Feedback** Detailed feedback available to share once practice is complete.